AnthoChamb/GHLIMGConverter/README.md

 # GHL IMG Converter
-A python script to convert popular image file formats to IMG files for Guitar Hero Live
+A python script and module to convert popular image file formats to IMG files for Guitar Hero Live

 ## Arguments
-`-p` or `--platform` to specify the platform of the output IMG
+`--platform` to specify the platform of the output IMG

+`--input` to specify the path of the input image

-`-t` or `--type` to specify the type of the output IMG
+`--output` to specify the path of the output IMG

-`-i` or `--input` to specify the path of the input image
+`--width` to specify the width of the output IMG

-`-o` or `--output` to specify the path of the output IMG
+`--height` to specify the height of the output IMG

 ## Requirements
-This script currently requires [PVRTexToolCLI](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/) installed and added to your path environment variable
+This program currently requires [PVRTexToolCLI](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/) installed and added to your path environment variable

 ## Contributing
 Feel free to contribute for more types and platforms support